xenon007/ai-engineering-hub/kitops-mcp/README.md

 }
 ```

+Refer to the `prompt.txt` file for some of the prompts you can use to interact with the MCP server through the MCP host - Cursor in our case.

 ## 📬 Stay Updated with Our Newsletter!

 **Get a FREE Data Science eBook** 📖 with 150+ essential lessons in Data Science when you subscribe to our newsletter!
 Stay in the loop with the latest tutorials, insights, and exclusive resources.
 [Subscribe now!](https://join.dailydoseofds.com)